-In addition to the business activities carried on directly by the Company, Prisa heads a group of subsidiaries, joint ventures and associates which engage in a variety of business activities and which compose the Group ("the Prisa Group" or "the Group").
-Therefore, in addition to its own separate financial statements, Prisa is obliged to present consolidated financial statements for the Group including its interests in joint ventures and investments in associates.
+In addition to the business activities carried on directly by it, the Company heads a group of subsidiaries, joint ventures and associates which engage in a variety of business activities and which compose Promotora de Informaciones, S.A. and subsidiary companies ("the Prisa Group" or "the Group").
+Therefore, in addition to its own separate financial statements, Prisa is obliged to present consolidated financial statements for the Group prepared in accordance with International Financial Reporting Standards (IFRSs) as approved by European Commission Regulations.
+The main aggregates of the PRISA Group's consolidated financial statements in terms of total asset, equity and net revenues amount to EUR 878,283 thousand, EUR 511,815 negative thousand and EUR 729,350 thousand respectively in 2021.

-The consolidated financial statements for 2020 were approved by the shareholders at the Annual General Meeting held on June 29, 2021 and are deposited in the Mercantile Register of Madrid.
+The Group's consolidated financial statements for 2020 were approved by the shareholders at the Annual General Shareholders' Meeting held on June 29, 2021 and deposited in the Mercantile Register of Madrid.

-The Group's consolidated financial statements for 2021 were authorized for issue by the Company's directors on March 28, 2022, for submission to the approval of the General Meeting of Shareholders, it being estimated that they will be approved without modification.
+The consolidated financial statements for 2021 were authorized for issue by the Company's Directors on March 28, 2022 for submission to the approval of the General Meeting of Shareholders, it being estimated that they will be approved without modification.

-These consolidated financial statements are presented in thousands of euros as this is the currency of the main economic area in which the Group operates.
-Foreign operations are accounted for in accordance with the policies described in note 2d.
+These financial statements are presented in thousands of euros as this is the currency of the main economic area in which the Company operates.

-Shares of Prisa are admitted to trading on continuous market of the Spanish Stock Exchanges (Madrid, Barcelona, Bilbao and Valencia).
+The shares of Prisa are admitted to trading on the continuous market of the Spanish Stock Exchanges (Madrid, Barcelona, Bilbao and Valencia).

-b) Evolution of the Group's equity and financial structure
+b) Evolution of the equity and financial structure of the Company

-During last year, the Administrators of Prisa took a number of measures to strengthen the Group's financial and asset structure, such as asset sale operations, capital increases and refinancing of its debt.
+During last year, the Administrators of Prisa took a number of measures to strengthen the Company's financial and asset structure, such as asset sale operations, capital increases and refinancing of its debt.